opendocsg/slw-judgments-backfill/2017_SGHC_216/report.md

 35     I will now refer to various cases which MWA relied on in respect of the exercise of the court’s power under s 315 Companies Act.

-36     MWA relied on the Court of Appeal decision in _Ho Wing On Christopher and others v ECRC Land Pte Ltd (in liquidation)_ [2006] 4 SLR(R) 817 at [46] to submit that the court exercises supervisory jurisdiction over a liquidator under s 315.
+36     MWA relied on the Court of Appeal decision in _Ho Wing On Christopher and others v ECRC Land Pte Ltd (in liquidation)_ <span class="citation">[2006] 4 SLR(R) 817</span> at [46] to submit that the court exercises supervisory jurisdiction over a liquidator under s 315.
 I note that the Court of Appeal also said that the court is conferred a broad power to supervise all aspects of a liquidator’s conduct.

 37     In _Leon v York-O-Matic, Ltd and Others_ [1966] 1 WLR 1450 (“ _Leon_ ”), Plowman J said at 1454 that “the court will not interfere unless the trustee is doing that which is so utterly unreasonable and absurd that no reasonable man would so act”.
 That proposition also applied to the conduct of a liquidator.